Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Examples

 Using this equation in~\eqref{Pform}, we can compute the derivative with the help of~\cite[\S10.6.3]{DLMF}.
 This gives~\eqref{Prep}. \QED We remark that~$P$ can also be written as the distributional Fourier transform

-In this form, it resembles closely the kernel of the so-called fermionic projector of the vacuum in Minkowski space (see for example~\cite[Lemma~1.1]{rrev} or~\cite[Section~5]{srev}).
-To clarify the notions, we remark that the {\em{``fermionic projector''}} differs from the ``fermionic operator'' in that it involves additional normalization conditions (for details see~\cite{norm}).
+In this form, it resembles closely the kernel of the so-called fermionic projector of the vacuum in Minkowski space (see for example~\cite[Lemma~1.2.8]{cfs}, \cite[Lemma~1.1]{rrev} or~\cite[Section~5]{srev}).
+To clarify the notions, we remark that the {\em{``fermionic projector''}} differs from the ``fermionic operator'' in that it involves additional normalization conditions (as is explained in more detail in~\cite[\S1.1.3]{cfs}).
 Since we here disregard such normalization conditions, we prefer to use the term ``fermionic operator'' throughout.

 Having introduced the local correlation operators (see~\eqref{loccorr} or~\eqref{Fzeta}), we can introduce the universal measure by~$\rho = F_* \mu$, where~$d\mu=d^2\zeta$ is the Lebesgue measure.
 We thus obtain a Riemannian fermion system~$(\H, \F, \rho)$ of spin dimension two.
 Since for every~$\zeta$ in~$\R^2$, there are two functions~$\psi, \phi \in \H$ such that~$\psi(\zeta)$ and~$\phi(\zeta)$ are linearly independent, we conclude that the Riemannian fermion system is regular.
 In what follows, we again identify~$\zeta$ with the corresponding local correlation operator~$F(\zeta)$.